-Benson pleads in drunken driving case
+Benson pleads guilty in drunken driving incident

 Southfield — A Detroit City Councilman is facing up to 93 days in jail after pleading guilty Friday to a reduced charge in connection with a June drunken driving incident.